research-team/robot-dream/doc/architecture.md

 capacity to simulate whole human brain should be 30 exaflop that is not feasible at the moment.

-Therefore realistic simulation even for parts of mammalian brain involved into neuromodulation processes leading to emotional reactions cannot be done in real-time even at scale of rat brain (not mention human brain) on an autonomous robotic platform.
+A realistic simulation even for parts of mammalian brain involved into neuromodulation processes leading to emotional reactions cannot be done in real-time even at scale of rat brain (not mention human brain) on an autonomous robotic platform.
 To combine autonomous control with advanced realistic emotional appraisal we propose life-cycle separation into “day” and “night” phases.

-##Higlevel overview
+##High level overview

 ###Life cycle